 There is a lot to sink in when it comes to IGCSE Biology.
 Unless you have a photographic memory, just reading through books, notes or resources won’t get you far.

-Instead of trying to memorize everything, try to understand the concepts that underline key biological processes.
+Instead of trying to memorise everything, try to understand the concepts that underline key biological processes.
 To do so, you can break each topic down into small pieces and highlight their key terms, concepts, or processes.
+When you truly understand something it ill stick in your mind much easier.

-Identify topics you like least and deal with them first.
-You probably don’t like them because they are complicated, a lot of work, or you just don’t understand them.
+Identify topics you struggle the most with and deal with them first.
+Perhaps, you dislike them because they are complicated, a lot of work, or you just don’t understand them.
 Well, these are your weaknesses, and your revision should focus on getting rid of them.

 Specific Advice for EFL (English as a foreign language) Learners

 IGCSE Biology can be particularly hard for EFL learners.
-This is because the course presents students with a lot of additional vocab.
-Even more challenging is the fact that in Biology many terms have very specific scientific meanings,
+This is because the course presents students with a lot of additional vocabulary.
+Even more challenging is the fact Biology has many terms with very specific scientific meanings.

-If there are words that you struggle to spell or use correctly find a way to memorize them.
+If there are words you find particularly challenging, orcan’t spell or use them correctly, try to find a way to memorise them.
 Use pictures, mnemonics, and other tricks to commit these complex words to your memory.

 Find the Effective Learning Techniques that Work for You

-For example, you can combine reading and taking notes.
-But not just notes in the form of continuous text but something that is more visually impactful such as flow diagrams, tables, schematic representation of processes, mind maps, etc. Using these visuals, you can then put your memory to the test.
+For example, you can combine taking IGCSE Biology notes and reading.
+But not just notes in the form of continuous text, but rather something that is more visually impactful such as flow diagrams, tables, schematic representation of processes, mind maps, etc. Using these visuals, you can then put your memory to the test.
 Every now and then, try to recreate some of the visuals without looking at them.

 Make Use of Spaced Repetition

 Things you now hold in your head may not be there after a while.
-If you don’t revisit them every now and then, they tend to fade away.
+If you don’t regularly revisit them, they will simply fade away.
 Revisiting is what spaced repetition is all about.

 After learning a topic, go over it again in a week or so.
 Then double the interval and repeat the topic again.
 Do this a few times while gradually increasing spacings.
 By the time of your exam, these topics are going to stick in your memory.